godot-jolt/godot-jolt/README.md

 - Linux (x86-64, x86)
 - macOS (x86-64 + Apple Silicon)

-Note that Linux support is limited by the version of glibc present on the system, which currently has to be the same as (or newer than) what's used by Ubuntu 20.04 (Focal Fossa).
+Linux support is limited by the version of glibc present on the system, which must be compatible with the version found in Ubuntu 20.04 (Focal Fossa).

 ## How do I get started?